 The Seaside Cottage

-These two cottages were probably built by individuals who leased land from Captain Cates.
+The larger cottage was built in the early 1900s by the Tulk family, possibly by Vancouver architect Samuel Maclure.
 Tommy and Mary White lived in the smaller cottage.
-He was a popular proprietor and skipper of the Sannies: she was “the only lady on the Howe Sound run”.
-After retiring, the Whites refurbished one of the Sannies for their own use and travelled the coast.
+The Whites owned and skippered the ‘Sannies’, small launches that taxied people and small cargo to Bowen year round.
+Mary was described as was “the only lady on the Howe Sound run”.
+After retiring, the Whites refurbished one of the Sannies for their own use and traveled the coast.

 The Children’s Playground